|Nutrition Facts (per serving)|

 Make sure you eat your 'cacık' fresh the same day.
 If it stays in the fridge for too long, the cucumbers will become soggy.

-- 1 tsp. salt, more or less to taste
+1 teaspoon salt, more or less to taste

-- ¼ cup fresh dill weed, finely chopped or 1 tsp. dried dill weed
+1/4 cup fresh dill weed, finely chopped, or 1 teaspoon dried dill weed

 First, whisk the yogurt and olive oil together to make a smooth mixture.
 Gradually whisk in the water until you get the consistency you want.
 Some prefer their 'cacık' watery while some like it thick.
 It's completely up to you.